dcarrsf/algorithm-patterns/pattern6_hash_map/README.md

 2. Implement dynamic resizing of the hash table to maintain a low load factor.
 3. Use [quadratic probing](examples/heap-memory-simulator-quadratic.js) or double hashing instead of linear probing to reduce clustering.

-By implementing these changes, we would create a more robust and realistic simulation of heap memory allocation, better handling the complexities that arise in real-world memory management systems.

 ## Real-World Applications: